jasujm/bridge/README.md

 ## Card server

-If [LibTMCG](http://www.nongnu.org/libtmcg/) is found in the system, cardserver is built in addition to the bridge application.
+If [LibTMCG](http://www.nongnu.org/libtmcg/) is found in the system, the card server is built in addition to the bridge application.
 When integrated with the bridge application, card server is responsible for executing the actual mental card game protocol.
 Small Python program can be used to test the card server intercation with peers.

     $ cd /the/build/directory
     $ python ../python/test_card_server.py